The 2025 CWAS "David Malin Awards"

 Conditions of Entry

-2. There will be three sections of entry - General, Open Themed Section, and Junior (18 or younger).
+1. There will be three sections of entry - General, International, and Junior (18 or younger).

-4. The Junior section is for photographers 18 years old or younger and will have one open category (can be any type instrument or astronomical subject).
+5. The Junior section is for Australian residents photographers 18 years old or younger and will have one open category (can be any type instrument or astronomical subject).

 6. There is a limit of five (5) entries per category per photographer.